Waitomo District declares state of emergency amid floods

 Three refuge centres have been stood up to provide shelter for people evacuating from flooded homes.
 These are in Kelston, Albany and Manurewa.

-10.10pm: That concludes 1News' live updates for this evening.
+12.20am: That concludes 1News' live updates.
 For a recap of the Auckland floods as it happened, scroll down.

-For more up to date coverage of the wild weather over the weekend, check back with 1News tomorrow morning.
+For more up to date coverage of the wild weather, check back with 1News later this morning.

+12.17am: MetService is tracking "a number for intense thunderstorms to the east of Auckland".

+"We may issue a red Thunderstorm Warning for localised areas if they are intense," the meteorological service said early this morning on Twitter.

 10.04pm: The Interislander ferry has docked at the terminal this evening.